 Scroll paintings are a type of traditional Asian art that are typically created on long, narrow sheets of paper or silk that are mounted on a scroll or roller.
 They are a common form of art in many parts of Asia, including China, Japan, Korea, and Vietnam, and they have a long history that stretches back many centuries.

-Scroll paintings often depict a wide range of subjects, including landscapes, flowers and plants, animals, figures, and historical events.
+Paintings on scrolls often depict a wide range of subjects, including landscapes, flowers and plants, animals, figures, and historical events.
 Some scroll paintings are narrative works, telling a story through a series of connected images, while others are more focused on a single subject or theme.

-Scroll paintings often use traditional media such as ink and watercolor, and they may be embellished with gold or other decorative elements.
+These kind of paintings often use traditional media such as ink and watercolor, and they may be embellished with gold or other decorative elements.
 The paintings are typically created by skilled artists who have received specialized training in traditional painting techniques, and they are highly prized for their beauty and craftsmanship.

 Scroll paintings are an important part of the cultural heritage of many Asian countries, and they are often displayed in museums and galleries as well as in private collections.